gator-labs/chomp/scripts/mystery-box/README.md

 Run this script to generate a CSV file containing all problematic transactions.
 Note that this script may take several hours to complete execution.

-You can specify a date from which to start analyzing MysteryBoxPrizes by opening the file `mystery-box-find-unsuccessful-prizes.ts` and setting up the variable `START_AT_CREATED_AT` with a valid text date.
+You can specify a date from which to start analyzing MysteryBoxPrizes by opening the file `mystery-box-find-unsuccessful-prizes.ts` and setting up the variable `START_AT_CREATED_AT` with a valid text date, or set at null to start from the beginning of time.
 If you are analyzing the complete replicate DB, the script will take several hours.

 Run:
 `yarn dev:mystery-box-prizes-find-errors-txs`